 Before the pandemic, most organizations already knew they needed to improve their budgeting and planning capabilities.
 The economic fallout created by the pandemic has shown an even greater need for structurally balanced budgets, agility in value-based budgeting, continuous forecasting, long-term planning, and scenario modeling, as well as robust digital services and stakeholder involvement.

 Structurally Balanced Budget.
 One of the main goals for any budgeting committee is to achieve a structurally sound budget.
 They must take into consideration realistic assumptions around recurring and non-recurring revenues and expenditures and appropriate levels of reserves.
 When the pandemic was at its worst, workers nationwide were forced to stay home and either collect unemployment or work remotely.
 As a result, crucial revenue streams declined, and the structural soundness of budgets was put to the test, causing organizations to take drastic steps to cut non-essential expenditures and postpone capital projects.

 While the country recovers, state and local governments still have various challenges from the pandemic and struggle immensely.
-The finance and operational leaders must assess where false assumptions were made, which practices must be revised to better handle unexpected and drastic changes, in order to lay a foundation for better financial and operational resilience in the future.
+The finance and operational leaders must assess where false assumptions were made and which practices must be revised to handle unexpected and drastic changes better to lay a foundation for better financial and operational resilience in the future.